SamikshaBhavsar/content/README.md

 # <b>4.Python Lists and Arrays</b>
 NumPy is something which deals with arrays, so let’s have a look at what Arrays are.
-## ARRAYS
+## Array
 * An array is a special variable, which can hold more than one value at a time.
 * All the stored items should be of the same type.
 * Arrays are basically divided into two types:
   * One-Dimensional Array
   * Multi-Dimensional Array
 * ### One-Dimensional Array
-  One Dimensional array is a simple data structure that stores a collection of similartype data in a contiguous block of memory.
+  One Dimensional array is a simple data structure that stores a collection of similar type data in a contiguous block of memory.
     Example:-
     ```An Integer array in C/C++/Javaint ar[] = {1,4,67,3,64}```